GerhardOfRivia/GerhardOfRivia.github.io/_posts/2019-12-01-Python-Development.md

 ---
 layout: posts
-excerpt: How I do my base Python install
+excerpt: I wrote this up as I had to rebuild my development computer and so I wanted to document how I do my base Python install
 ---

 **Python Install**